Dannikiskov/Solveploy/README.md

 * Execute command `chmod 600 PATH_TO_PRIVATE_KEY`
 * To deploy on debian virtual machine, execute command `./solveploy VIRTUAL_MACHINE_IP --target-username USERNAME`

-     username is 'ucloud' unless specified by flag.
+     username is 'ucloud' by default unless else is specified by flag.

 When deployment has concluded, Solveploy is accesible on the specified ngork domain.